If you’ve been in business for some time, you might have made some mistakes in the past that make you cringe when you recall them.

 I hope that you’ve found this post of some value.
 If so, please share it with your friends and colleagues using any of the share buttons on this page.

 What about you?
-What would you say are the biggest blunders that you’ve made?
+What would you say are the most significant blunders that you’ve made?
 Feel free to comment below and let me know.
-Over to you.